Core Program Statement of Interest Process Overview

 4. Recommend SOIs for Invitation into Eligibility Period:

-Once the content review and senior study visits have been completed, MSBA staff once again review the factors that can impact the assessment of urgency and need in an SOI (e.g., increasing enrollment, evidence of overcrowding, building condition, general environment and program deficiencies), to understand the total impact of all of the factors on the overall need expressed in the SOI.
+Once the content review and senior study visits have been completed, MSBA staff once again review the factors that can impact the assessment of urgency and need in an SOI (e.g., increasing enrollment, evidence of overcrowding, building condition, general environment, and program deficiencies), to understand the total impact of all of the factors on the overall need expressed in the SOI.
 As the number of invitations that the MSBA can issue varies each year and the number of SOIs received each year exceeds the MSBA’s annual cap expenditure, MSBA staff compare the SOIs that were selected for further review to each other to determine a degree of urgency and need, ranging from minor to major, for each of the SOIs.

-MSBA staff then provide their findings to the Chief Executive Officer, Executive Director/Deputy Chief Executive Officer and the MSBA’s Facilities Assessment Subcommittee.
-Recommendations are then presented to the MSBA Board of Directors and the Board of Directors vote to invite districts into the Eligibility Period.
+MSBA staff then provide their findings to the Chief Executive Officer,Executive Director/Deputy Chief Executive Officer and the MSBA’s Facilities Assessment Subcommittee.
+Recommendations are then presented to the MSBA Board of Directors who vote to invite districts into the Eligibility Period.